Monster (R.E.M. album): Singles

 Between 1994 and 1995, five singles were released to promote the album: "What's the Frequency, Kenneth?", "Bang and Blame", "Crush with Eyeliner", "Strange Currencies" and "Tongue".
-The first of them, "What's the Frequency, Kenneth?", went on sale on September 5, 1994, twenty-two days before the release of Monster, and is the lead single from the album.
+The first of them, "What's the Frequency, Kenneth?", went on sale on September 5, 1994, and is the lead single from the album.
 By its release it achieved the top position on Billboards Alternative Airplay chart, and in Iceland.
 The following month, on October 31, 1994, "Bang and Blame" was published, which, like the previous single, managed to reach the first position on the Alternative Airplay chart once again.
 In Canada it was also positioned at the top of RPMs Canada Top Singles chart.
 However, "Crush with Eyeliner" failed to be more commercially successful than its predecessors, it reached position 23 on the Official Charts Company list in England and Scotland, while in Australia, Belgium and Ireland it managed to stay in position 55, 45 and 21 respectively.
 "Strange Currencies" was not commercially successful either, it only reached number 100 on the Australian chart, and on the Billboard Hot 100 it was ranked at position 47.
 By the time of the release of the last single, "Tongue", compared to its predecessors, managed to reach a higher position on the Scottish list by topping at number 10, and for Ireland it was ranked 12.